You are Capable of Healing

 How do you use neuroplasticity?

 First, use cognitive awareness and become aware of the thought.
 This gets easier with practice.
 When starting, you’ll be halfway through a story and already getting upset, but with practice, you’ll start to notice your body’s responses.
-By seeing this correlation of thoughts with physical tension, you will learn to catch the survival thoughts faster.

 Cognitive awareness is the start to using neuroplasticity for healing.
 Cognitive awareness is basically living throughout the day with the intention of being aware of your thoughts.
 What works is to focus on the truth of the situation and instill this truth in a mantra.
 Runaway thoughts that can occur and in PTSD can be gruesome and heavy, so the mantra needs to be something that you really believe.